mohorka/big_numbers/README.md

 ## How to run 4th task?
 You need enviroment with `pyspark`.
 I used jupiter docker image, get it with:
 `docker pull jupyter/pyspark-notebook:latest`

+## How to run 5th task?
+First of all, you need a data.
+Run `poetry install` and after some [tricks](https://www.kaggle.com/general/74235) run `kaggle datasets  download berkeleyearth/climate-change-earth-surface-temperature-data --unzip`.
+Now you may discover `task5.ipynb` and `scripts` sub-directory.